Franktorio/franktorio-xsouls-lab/README.md

 - Finish the scanner API located at `/src/api/research_api.py`
 - Add Discord commands to display gathered data
 - Document all API endpoints
+- Cleanup imports that are not used from modules

 ### Setup
 - Install dependencies: